AztecProtocol/aztec-packages/yellow-paper/docs/circuits/public-kernel-tail.md

 ## Requirements

 The **tail** circuit refrains from processing individual public function calls.
-Instead, it integrates the results of iterative public kernel circuit and performs additional verification and processing necessary for generating the final public inputs.
+Instead, it integrates the results of inner public kernel circuit and performs additional verification and processing necessary for generating the final public inputs.

 ### Verification of the Previous Iteration